Artist: Urs Graf (Swiss, Solothurn ca. 1485–1529/30 Basel)

-Conceived as part of a series of standard-bearers of the thirteen cantons of the Swiss Confederancy, this drawing depicts a mercenary holding the banner of Glarus, recognizable by the presence of the sixth-century Irish monk Saint Fridolin, who converted the canton to Christianity.
-The importance given to the saint makes him appear almost alive, but his meek expression contrasts with the vigorous stance of the standard-bearer in his fashionable clothes.
-Having served some time as a mercenary himself, Urs Graf captured probably better than any other sixteenth-century artist the vitality as well as the brutality of the period.
-His often unorthodox subjects are matched by his exuberant, calligraphic manner of drawing; this late work is one of the most accomplished examples known.
+Conceived as one of a series of standard-bearers of the thirteen cantons of the Swiss Confederacy, this drawing depicts a mercenary holding the banner of Glarus, featuring the sixth-century Irish monk Saint Fridolin, who converted the region to Christianity.
+The importance given to the saint makes him appear almost alive, but his meek expression contrasts with the vigorous stance of the standard-bearer and the latter’s fashionable clothes.
+The often unorthodox subjects depicted by Urs Graf, who for a time served as a mercenary himself, are matched by his exuberant, calligraphic manner of drawing.